Zekom/Samples-for-AIR/PushSampleApp/README.md

 1. An overview of push and the Push Service architecture
 2. The requirements for creating a full push solution
-3. How to setup Adobe Flash Builder 4.6 to work with the Push Receiver sample application (This is also described below.)
+3. How to download and build the Push Receiver sample application (This is also described below.)
 4. How to configure the sample application when it's loaded on your BlackBerry 10 device (This is also described below.)
 5. Code samples to help you write your own push application using the BlackBerry 10 AIR SDK